Skip to content

 Figure 2-8 Asymptotic upper bound of a function

-Once \(f(n)\) is determined, we obtain the time complexity \(O(f(n))\).
-But how do we determine the asymptotic upper bound \(f(n)\)?
-This process generally involves two steps: counting the number of operations and determining the asymptotic upper bound.
+According to the definition, after determining \(f(n)\), we can obtain the time complexity \(O(f(n))\).
+So how do we determine the asymptotic upper bound \(f(n)\)?
+Overall, it is divided into two steps: first count the number of operations, then determine the asymptotic upper bound.

-1. Step 1: counting the number of operations
+1. Step 1: Count the Number of Operations

 3. Use multiplication for nested loops.
-The total number of operations equals the product of the number of operations in each loop, applying the simplification techniques from points 1 and 2 for each loop level.
+The total number of operations equals the product of the number of operations in the outer and inner loops, with each layer of loop still able to apply techniques 1. and 2. separately.

-Given a function, we can use these techniques to count operations:
+Given a function, we can use the above techniques to count the number of operations:

 def algorithm(n: int):